Image by illustrator Jorge Martin: https://www.instagram.com/yorsmartin

 That Britain is perceived to have been weakened by the vote to leave does not come as a surprise.
 The political and economic turmoil that followed the vote, one that left the UK a divided country in more ways than one with a constitutional settlement in flux, sent a powerful message to Europe and the world.
 A narrative of Britain as weak, divided and dysfunctional has caught on thanks to media coverage, online debate, academic analysis, business reaction, responses by world leaders and an expectation that Brexit would be bad for the UK thanks to the wide-spread scepticism before the vote that a vote to leave would be good for the UK.
 Shifting this narrative will not be easy, even if the UK succeeds in managing the problems Brexit has caused.
 For the new Prime Minister, Theresa May, the immediate priority will be the unity of the UK, something she has already pushed hard on in speeches that have emphasised social matters and in moves to ensure the UK remains united.
 This will not be an easy task, but feelings elsewhere that the UK is going to fragment should not trigger feelings of schadenfreude elsewhere in Europe because the costs from a UK break-up or a more inward looking country would be felt by the rest of Europe.

-The opinions expressed in this blog contribution are entirely those of the author and do not represent the positions of the Dahrendorf Forum or any of its hosts Hertie School of Governance, London School of Economics and Political Science and Stiftung Mercator.
+The opinions expressed in this blog contribution are entirely those of the author and do not represent the positions of the Dahrendorf Forum or its hosts Hertie School of Governance and London School of Economics and Political Science or its funder Stiftung Mercator.